 This year’s summit would focus on how musicians monetize through social, mobile, and gaming.
 The panelists included Shazam CEO Andrew Fisher; Turntable.fm CEO Seth Goldstein; GetGlue CEO Alex Iskold; and Spotify’s first artist-in-residence D.A.
 Wallach of pop duo Chester French; and was moderated by Ian Rogers, CEO of Topspin Media.

 I ran in from the Entertainment Law Initiative luncheon across town just as the panel began, so the wheels were already spinning in my mind about the state of things.
+I met many Youtube stars as well and many of them spoke regarding the upcoming Youtubers saying many people don’t understand how buying youtube views benefits them and how it could do a lot of good for their channel among many other things.

 The CEO of Shazam was giving a rundown of his product and its benefits, mentioning that “you can’t tell someone what a good song is”.
 This comment would set a tone of how the upcoming prevalence of streaming services coupled with their integration into social media allows for affinity for music to be expressed behaviorally…which is huge.
 You can tell someone you like something all you want, but if someone sees that you are listening to it a lot, that has the potential for greater impact.